Joe Bruechner

 Claude Code Linear Agent

-When you @mention the agent in any Linear issue or comment, it spawns a full Claude Code session that analyzes your codebase, investigates problems, and proposes solutions — then posts findings back as agent activity.
+@mention the agent in any Linear issue or comment and it spawns a full Claude Code session that reads your codebase, digs into the problem, and proposes a fix, then posts what it finds back as agent activity.

 v1.7Mar 20, 2026